jeffhappens/foodtracker/readme.md

 ## Food Tracker App

-Helps me keep track of what I eat while on a special meal plan.
+Simple CRUD application that helps me keep track of what I eat while on a special meal plan.